NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Theoretical results

 \subsection{Extension to the stochastic case}

-The nlTGCR(m) algorithm can be easily generalized to stochastic cases such as mini-batching in deep learning.
-The main difference is that we now build the pair $\{P_j, V_j\}$ with respect to different objective functions $\phi_j(x)$ instead of only one objective function $\phi(x)$.
-In this case, \eqref{eq:JP} becomes

-where the subscripts $j_m,\dots,j$ indicate different Jacobians across iterations.
-We found it important to also add gradient pre-normalization to enhance the stability and speed up the training process.
-That is, the combined gradient of all layers of the entire model has unit 2-norm.
-Pre-normalizing the gradient is useful because the ``search'' space $\operatorname{range}\{P_j\}$ is invariant to the magnitude of its component vectors $p_j$.
-When the batch size is sufficiently large, the ``search'' direction originating from the stochastic gradient is close to the one generated from the full-batch gradient.
-Pre-normalization can help mitigate the damaging impact of noisy gradients \cite{cabana2021backward}. \footnote{Sharath Sreenivas, Swetha Mandava, Boris Ginsburg and Chris Forster.
+{ Inspired by the great success of nonlinear acceleration methods in accelerating fixed-point iterations, it is natural to ask whether they can be applied to accelerate practical applications, such as stochastic optimization problems \cite{Robbins1951ASA} in deep learning where gradients are approximated by using a random batch of samples in each iteration.
+We show that the nlTGCR(m)} algorithm can be easily generalized to stochastic cases such as mini-batching in deep learning.
+The main difference is that we now build the pair $\{P_j, V_j\}$ with respect to different objective functions $\phi_j(x)$ instead of {only one objective function $\phi(x)$.
+In this case, Line 10 of Algorithm \ref{alg:nltgcr} becomes $v := J_j(x_{j+1}) p$ where $J_j(x)$ indicates the Jacobian corresponding to $\phi_j(x)$.} We found it important to also add gradient pre-normalization to enhance the stability and speed up the training process.
+That is, the combined gradient of all layers of the entire model has unit 2-norm. {Pre-normalizing the gradient is useful because the ``search'' space $\operatorname{Span}\{P_j\}$ is invariant to the magnitude of its component vectors $p_j$.} When the batch size is sufficiently large, the ``search'' direction originating from the stochastic gradient is close to the one generated from the full-batch gradient.
+Pre-normalization can help mitigate the damaging impact of noisy gradients\cite{cabana2021backward} {Given the significance of this topic, we intend to explore this in future work, focusing on the theoretical aspects of the proposed methods} \footnote{Sharath Sreenivas, Swetha Mandava, Boris Ginsburg and Chris Forster.
 Pretraining BERT with Layer-wise Adaptive Learning Rates.
-NVIDIA, December 2019.}
+NVIDIA, December 2019.}.